The Crazy Idea That Kickstarted Heroes

 But thanks to the Internet, we have the option to do these things virtually.
 We can use our mobile phones, computers, and other electronic gadgets to study and preach God’s Word.

-Especially in this time of the pandemic, “there is a need for digital evangelism,” Gungaloo put it.
+Especially in this pandemic era, “there is a need for digital evangelism,” Gungaloo put it.
 In fact, “God is amplified in any way that He wants to try and speak.”

 “There are people out there who need to be engaged through a screen,” he continued.
 “That is the language that [will] take them to the foot of the cross.”